-Cash and cash equivalents consists of all highly-liquid investments with original maturities of less than three months.
-Cash is held in various financial institutions in the U.S. and internationally, including certain reserve accounts in accordance with the Company's credit facility with HPS Investment Partners (see Note 10).
+Cash consists of all highly liquid investments with original maturities of less than three months.
+Cash is held in various financial institutions in the U.S. and internationally.

 Inventories

 Inventories are stated at the lower of cost or net realizable value using the first-in, first-out method of inventory accounting.
 Inventory consists of raw materials for producing impression kits and aligners and finished goods.
 Inventory is net of shrinkage and obsolescence.